opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 #### The contemporaneous evidence and TPW1’s credibility

 149    I would like to make some general observations regarding the evidence of the Third Party’s witnesses, namely TPW1 and TPW2.
 They had executed numerous mortgage documents in the course of their work.
-Thus, they could not remember the details of every execution of the mortgage documents without reference to contemporaneous documents as they did not keep attendance notes.[\[note: 107\]](#Ftn_107) Furthermore, TPW1 had to rely on their usual practice or procedure to explain what could have happened at the 22 January 2013 meeting with the defendant and Mr Kung as this was a normal transaction.[\[note: 108\]](#Ftn_108) TPW2 was not present at the 22 January 2013 meeting as she had assigned the execution of the OCBC Mortgage to TPW1.[\[note: 109\]](#Ftn_109) If the entire evidence of the Third Party rests solely on its normal practice or procedure I would be extremely cautious to accept it.
+Thus, they could not remember the details of every execution of the mortgage documents without reference to contemporaneous documents as they did not keep attendance notes.[^107] Furthermore, TPW1 had to rely on their usual practice or procedure to explain what could have happened at the 22 January 2013 meeting with the defendant and Mr Kung as this was a normal transaction.[^108] TPW2 was not present at the 22 January 2013 meeting as she had assigned the execution of the OCBC Mortgage to TPW1.[^109] If the entire evidence of the Third Party rests solely on its normal practice or procedure I would be extremely cautious to accept it.
 However, in this case there are contemporaneous documents which are corroborative evidence to assist TPW1 to recall the events on 22 January 2013.

 150    The contemporaneous documents for the meeting on 22 January 2013 were the Letter of Confirmation, the Form of Confirmation and Consent, the 11 Jan Letter and the OCBC Mortgage.
 The Letter of Confirmation signed by the defendant and Mr Kung on the date of the meeting on 22 January 2013 is a contemporaneous record of what transpired at the meeting on 22 January 2013.
 The Letter of Confirmation stated that the defendant and Mr Kung acknowledged that TPW1 had explained to them their liabilities under the OCBC Mortgage.
 The Letter of Confirmation also informed the defendant and Mr Kung that the Third Party was also acting for the Company and the plaintiff.
 It stated that the defendant and Mr Kung could appoint another solicitor to advise them on the OCBC Mortgage, but they chose not to.

 151    TPW1 admitted that he could not recall exactly what transpired at the meeting with the defendant and Mr Kung on 22 January 2013.
-This is understandable as it is humanly impossible to remember the details of every execution of a mortgage given the fact that TPW1 had, by then, handled some 300 banking and conveyancing files.[\[note: 110\]](#Ftn_110) TPW1 also admitted that he could only give evidence based on his usual practice as this was a normal case of execution of a mortgage.[\[note: 111\]](#Ftn_111) This is consistent with the Third Party’s defence that nothing out of the ordinary happened during the meeting with the defendant and Mr Kung on 22 January 2013.
-In other words, TPW1 had explained the salient terms of the OCBC Mortgage to the defendant and Mr Kung according to his usual practice.[\[note: 112\]](#Ftn_112) When the defendant’s counsel put to TPW1 that he merely placed the documents before the defendant and Mr Kung for them to sign without explaining the documents to them, TPW1 gave an unequivocal, forceful and poignant response[\[note: 113\]](#Ftn_113):
+This is understandable as it is humanly impossible to remember the details of every execution of a mortgage given the fact that TPW1 had, by then, handled some 300 banking and conveyancing files.[^110] TPW1 also admitted that he could only give evidence based on his usual practice as this was a normal case of execution of a mortgage.[^111] This is consistent with the Third Party’s defence that nothing out of the ordinary happened during the meeting with the defendant and Mr Kung on 22 January 2013.
+In other words, TPW1 had explained the salient terms of the OCBC Mortgage to the defendant and Mr Kung according to his usual practice.[^112] When the defendant’s counsel put to TPW1 that he merely placed the documents before the defendant and Mr Kung for them to sign without explaining the documents to them, TPW1 gave an unequivocal, forceful and poignant response[^113]:

 **Q:** You don’t know, fair enough.
 I put it to you, in fact, Mr Wong, that what happened on 22 January 2013 when Mr Kung and Mdm Yeo came to your office, all you did was put the documents before them and request them to sign.
 I put it to you that is the position.